pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToTheReducerProtocol.md

 of your application.
 A date function will be automatically provided to your feature's reducer.

 > Important: [Dependencies][swift-dependencies] is powered by Swift task locals and is intended to
-> be used in structured concurrency.
-If your reducer's effects are powered by Combine or some other
+> be used in structured contexts.
+If your reducer's effects make use of escaping closures, then
-> form of asynchrony that uses escaping closures, you must do additional work to "escape" the
+> you must do additional work to propagate the dependencies to that context.
+For example, using
-> dependencies.
+> a dependency from within a Combine operator such as `.map`, `.flatMap` and even `.filter` will
+> use the default dependency value.
 >
 > See the [Dependencies documentation][swift-dependencies-docs] on
 > [Dependency lifetimes][swift-dependencies-docs-lifetimes] for more information, and how to